A86 autoroute

-The Grand contournement de Paris, two wide loops bypassing Paris, referred to as the First and Second Solutions, may be considered the fourth and fifth ring roads, but are too far from Paris to be considered real ring roads.
+A86 is one of several ring roads that surrounds Paris and Île-de-France.
+The other ring roads are the Boulevard Périphérique, the Francilienne, and the grand contournement de Paris.

 History

-Beginnings
+Background

 The first Paris beltway projects stretching several miles beyond the walls of the city began in the early 20th century.
 In the 1910s, Eugène Hénard proposed a ring road known as the "route des forts".
 This would have connected the fortifications surrounding the city which would thereafter have been replaced by parks.
 Several proposals advanced during the 1919 concours du Grand Paris (Greater Paris contest), including those of contest winner Leon Jaussely and runner-up Alfred Agache, similarly advanced the idea of a banlieue connected by a beltway.
 Agache's submission encircled the capital in three such roads, all connected by a series of radial expressways.

 Between 1932 and 1934, Henri Prost developed the Prost plan, an urban infrastructure expansion roadmap for the region of Île-de-France.
 The plan introduced several radial expressways, such as the A12 and A13 highways' connection at the Triangle de Rocquencourt.
 All such expressways were connected by a series of bypasses which formed a loop several miles outside the city.

-In 1932, RN-186 was articulated as the main route from Versailles to Choisy-le-Roi.
+In 1932, Route nationale 186 was articulated as the main route from Versailles to Choisy-le-Roi.
 Gradual modifications developed it into a full loop which was relatively far from the city but not classified as an expressway.